Yusuf-00/Yusuf/README.md

 - 🌱 I’m currently learning ... nuxt and nodeJs.
 - 💬 Ask me about ... whatever.
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/yusuf-ozdemir00/)
 - 💓 Tech I'm interested in ...
-Javascript, nodeJS, nuxt, React, and actually sometimes anything 😅.
+Javascript, nodeJS, nuxt, React, microFrontend and actually sometimes anything 😅.